0xEigenLabs/eigen-estark-gevulot/README.md

-1.Prerequisites
+## System requirements

-  1）A Linux-based machine (e.g., Ubuntu Server 22.04 LTS).
+  1.A Linux-based machine (e.g., Ubuntu Server 22.04 LTS).
-  2）At least 16GB RAM with a 4-core CPU.
+  2.At least 16GB RAM with a 4-core CPU.
-  3）Public IP address.
+  3.Public IP address.
 (If you build your own http file server, you need to have a public IP.)

-2. Install the Rust(v1.79),  Cargo, Go(v1.22)
+  4.Install the Rust(v1.79),  Cargo, Go(v1.22)

+## Installation

-3. Install the Gevulot CLI:
+  1. Install the Gevulot CLI:
+     ```
      $ cargo install --git https://github.com/gevulotnetwork/gevulot.git gevulot-cli
+     ```
       if ok, It is similar to the following, otherwise ,please check the enviroment $PATH.
+     ```
      $ gevulot-cli -V
       gevulot-cli 0.1.0
+     ```

 4. Register Gevulot Key
      $ gevulot-cli generate-key